2019 Malaysian Athletics

 Schedule for Malaysian Grand Prix

-This weekend 3 major competitions will be held Jatim Open, Indonesia / Singapore Open, Singapore, and the Malaysian Grand Prix.
-After the conclusion of these 3 meets, Pinoyathletics will post the SEA Rankings.
+This weekend three significant competitions will be held Jatim Open, Indonesia / Singapore Open, Singapore, and the Malaysian Grand Prix.
+After the conclusion of these three meets, Pinoyathletics will post the SEA Rankings.
 Please note the IAAF lists only contain about 20% of the actual results.

 Rayzam sets season-best despite not having a coach.